SecBear/usloss/phase1/README.txt

-.vscode--------------------files for use in vscdoe for debugging testcases:-----------------the test cases used to test our kernel functionality usloss:--------------------a symbolic link to the usloss directory included in the project's
-    parent directory
-kernel.h:------------------header file containing structures and constants used in our kernel Makefile:------------------file containing compilation & build instructions for testcases and phase1.cases p1.c:----------------------file containing pre-defined function definitions (unmodified)
+.vscode--------------------files for use in vscdoe for debugging testcases:-----------------the test cases used to test our kernel functionality kernel.h:------------------header file containing structures and constants used in our kernel Makefile:------------------file containing compilation & build instructions for testcases and phase1.cases p1.c:----------------------file containing pre-defined function definitions (unmodified)